Frequently Asked Questions for Internship Applicants

 How much money should I bring to Uganda?

-As of December 2012, $1 USD = 2665 Ugandan Shilling (UGX).
+As of December 2014, $1 USD = 2770 Ugandan Shilling (UGX).
 It is recommended to make a personal budget so that you do not run out of money.
-We also recommend only bringing US$50 bills and US$100 bills from the most recent years possible.
-The exchange rate for $20 bills and older bills is not good.
-Older bills and any bills that have rips, tears, or holes may not be accepted at all.
+We also recommend only bringing US$50 bills and US$100 bills from 2006 or newer.
+The exchange rate for $20 bills is not good, and older bills and any bills that have rips, tears, or holes may not be accepted at all.
 Often, traveler’s checks are also not accepted.
 Visa debit/ATM cards are accepted in Kampala, Jinja, and Iganga.
 Mastercard is less widely accepted, but Stanbic bank ATMs do work with Mastercards.
 Visa cash advances can be gotten at Barclay’s (cash can be withdrawn in UG Shillings or US Dollars) and Standard Chartered Bank (UG Shilling) at a better exchange rate, or anywhere else that takes Visa.
-If you have Bank of America, you can withdraw from a Barclay’s bank with no extra fees.
 You can receive money in Uganda either by Western Union (i.e. sent from your country of origin) or by withdrawal from Standard Chartered, Barclays, or Crane Bank ATMs in Kampala, Jinja, Mbale, and Iganga with a Visa ATM card.
 Please make sure to notify your banks and credit card companies that you will be traveling in Uganda during this time.
 You will be able to keep any major documentation, credit cards, and ATM cards at the safe at UVP’s headquarters.

 What suggestions do you have to fundraise my program fee?